Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_can/fly-sht42/fly-sht42_klipper_can.md

 ---
-title: Fly SHT42 Klipper configuration for CANBus
+title: Fly SHT42 Klipper configuration for CAN bus
 tags: []
 keywords:
 last_updated: 20/10/2022
-summary: "Klipper configuration on the Fly SHT-42 V1 for CANBus"
+summary: "Klipper configuration on the Fly SHT-42 V1 for CAN bus"
 sidebar: mydoc_sidebar
 permalink: fly-sht42_klipper_can.html
 folder: mydoc